rconnett/razorCMS/README.md

 You may find it possible to make **razorCMS** work outside of its comfort zone, awesome.
 I tilt my hat in your general direction.
 However, I do not support this.
 Too many developers are keeping institutions alive purely by supporting old defunct outdated crap.
 I will not do this.
 I loose enough sleep at night without the need to support things that should be put out of their misery.

+The following modules are required in order to install and run razorCMS.

+1. exif
+2. session
+3. xml
+4. zip
+5. zlib
+6. json
+7. suphp
+8. mod rewrite
+9. sqlite3 PDO

+In addition to the above, it is also required that allow overrides is set to allow htaccess configurations to be parsed.

 ---